Colton Underwood: Reality television

-Underwood was a contestant on the 14th season of The Bachelorette, starring Becca Kufrin.
+Brown-Underwood was a contestant on the 14th season of The Bachelorette, starring Becca Kufrin.

 After getting eliminated in week 8 after hometown dates, Underwood was cast in season 5 of Bachelor in Paradise.
 After being linked to fellow contestant Tia Booth, Underwood broke up with her, and both left Paradise separately in the fourth week.

-On September 4, 2018, ABC announced that Underwood would star in the 23rd season of The Bachelor.
+On September 4, 2018, ABC announced that Brown-Underwood would star in the 23rd season of The Bachelor.
 The announcement received mixed reactions on social media.
 On September 21, 2018, ABC announced that Colton had started filming The Bachelor and had already met three of his contestants on The Ellen DeGeneres Show.

-On April 14, 2021, Variety reported that Underwood was in production for his own unscripted series at Netflix.
-The six-episode series, Coming Out Colton, premiered on Netflix on December 3, 2021.
+On April 14, 2021, Variety reported that Brown-Underwood was in production for his own unscripted series at Netflix.
+The six-episode series produced by Jeff Jenkins, Coming Out Colton, premiered on Netflix on December 3, 2021.
 In the series, he meets with other openly gay public figures, including Gus Kenworthy, Michael Sam, and CMT host Cody Alan.
+The series premiered to major criticism with Esquire describing the series as "calculated" and Variety's Daniel D'Addario saying "'Coming Out Colton' is a distasteful extension of a brand that doesn’t mean much to begin with."

+In 2024, Brown-Underwood competed in season eleven of The Masked Singer as "Lovebird".
+He was eliminated on "Transformers Night" alongside DeMarcus Ware as "Koala".

 Philanthropy

-In January 2016, Underwood founded the Colton Underwood Legacy Foundation to raise money for cystic fibrosis research and medical equipment.
-Underwood started the foundation after his cousin Harper was diagnosed with the disease.
+In January 2016, Brown-Underwood founded the Colton Underwood Legacy Foundation to raise money for cystic fibrosis research and medical equipment.
+Brown-Underwood started the foundation after his cousin Harper was diagnosed with the disease.
 In January 2018, the foundation began the Legacy Project, with the goal of delivering AffloVests, chest wall oscillation devices which clear excess mucus from lung airways as part of the daily treatment for cystic fibrosis, to children in 50 US states.